Which one is better Denture or Implantation?

 What are dental implants?

-A dental implant is a post that labs insert into the jawbone.
-Dental implants clone the root of a natural tooth.
+A dental implant is a post that labs insert into the jawbone. dental implants marysville wa clone the root of a natural tooth.
 This is like a permanent solution to a missing tooth.
 The implant bonds with the jawbone.
 It acts as an anchor, which holds a replacement tooth.
 This option is used to either replace single or multiple teeth.
 It supports crowns and dentures. dental implants plymouth in are like natural teeth.
 They require the same care as natural teeth.
 They last for a lifetime.
 Dental implants maintain the structure of a patient’s jaw.
 It prevents the sinking facial appearance that is seen in patients with tooth loss.

 The dental implant is placed with surgery into the jawbone.
 The teeth will grow together to form a strong and long-lasting foundation for the replacement teeth.
 After the implant sets with the jawbone, a small connector known as an abutment is placed on top of the dental implant.
 This helpls in connecting the implant to the replacement tooth or teeth.
 Then the dentures containing multiple teeth are attached to the abutment.